The Internet of Things Lemon

 Digging a little deeper, we find a supplier identifier - 729062 which identifies the supplier as Vegetable Fresh Farms in California.
 The remaining digits - 94053 are the PLU code for the lemon.
 The International Federation for Produce Standards (IFPS) has standardized these codes.
 The first digit is a 9, which signals that the product is organic.
 If it was 3 or 4, this would indicate a conventionally grown entity, ie with pesticide application.

-Despite the tremendous amount of interest in and the development and deployment of IoT devices such as cameras, alarm systems, watering systems, health devices etc, the adoption of IoT technology as a whole has considerably lagged expectations and market estimates.
+Despite the tremendous amount of interest in IOT and the development and deployment of IoT devices such as cameras, alarm systems, watering systems, health devices etc, the adoption of IoT technology as a whole has considerably lagged expectations and market estimates.

 Many of the applications that IoT enthusiasts are exploring such as logistics, paperless transactions, workflow automation etc, are real and well known in the associated industries ie, logistics, retail, and to mention some examples.